What Does 'Pending' Mean In Real Estate?

 The Bottom Line: Pending Purchases Aren’t Final

 When you find a home you love only to see it’s listed as pending, this can be very disappointing.
 But a pending sale is not the same thing as a final sale.
-The pending offer could still fall through, and there’s a chance you could buy that home.
+The pending offer could still fall through, and there’s a chance you could buy the home.

-If you’re just starting the home buying process, the best thing you can do is to start the mortgage process today.
-Get your financial affairs in order and get preapproved for a mortgage.
-That way, when you reach the pending process on your dream home, you’ll ensure the process goes smoothly.
+If you’re just starting out in your home buying journey, the best thing you can do is to start the approval process today.
+Get your financial affairs in order and find a mortgage that fits your budget.
+That way, when you reach the pending process on your dream home, you’ll ensure the rest of the deal goes smoothly.

 A Guide To Conditional Approvals For Home Buyers

 Mortgage Basics - 4-minute read

 A conditional approval means your lender will approve your mortgage, so long as you meet certain terms.
 Read our advice to best prepare your loan application.